WebTestPilot: Agentic End-to-End Web Testing against Natural Language Specification by Inferring Oracles with Symbolized GUI Elements: Abstract

 \section{Abstract}

-Visual language model (VLM) agents show great promise in automating end-to-end (E2E) web testing against requirements in natural language.
+Visual language model (VLM) agents show great promise in automating graphical user interface (GUI) testing against requirements in natural language.
 However, the probabilistic nature of language models can have inherent hallucinations.
 Therefore, given a detected inconsistency between the requirement and the web application, it is hard to distinguish whether it stems from the hallucination or a real application bug.
-Addressing this issue presents two core technical challenges: the implicit oracle inference challenge, where the agent must act as its own oracle to implicitly decide if the application's behavior is correct without guidance, and the probabilistic inference challenge, where an LLM’s inconsistent reasoning undermines its trustworthiness as an oracle.
-Existing LLM-based approaches fail to capture such implicit oracles, either by treating any page navigation that doesn't crash as a success, or by checking each state in isolation, thus missing bugs dependent on context from prior steps.
+Addressing this issue presents two core technical challenges: (1) limited capability and accuracy in deriving implicit test oracles, where the agent must act as its own oracle to implicitly decide if the application's behavior is correct without guidance, and (2) limited reliability due to probabilistic inference, where an LLM’s inconsistent reasoning undermines its trustworthiness as an oracle.

-We introduce \tool, an LLM-based agent designed to address these challenges. \tool uses (1) a symbolization layer which detects and symbolizes critical GUI elements on the web application into symbols (i.e., variables) and (2) translates natural language specification into a sequence of steps, each of which is equipped with inferred pre- and post-conditions over the symbols as an oracle.
-This oracle captures data, temporal, and causal dependencies, enabling the validation of implicit requirements.
+We introduce \tool, a neurosymbolic LLM-based approach that addresses both challenges through symbolization. \tool detects and abstracts critical GUI elements of a web application into symbolic variables.
+This design improves reliability by constraining assertion generation to operations grounded in explicitly defined symbols, thereby reducing unconstrained or inconsistent reasoning.
+At the same time, it improves accuracy by representing application states and their relationships in a structured symbolic form, which increases the likelihood of the agent recognizing data, causal, and temporal dependencies across states.
+Together, these capabilities enable \tool to generate reliable and accurate test oracles that capture meaningful implicit expectations derived from test requirements.
 To advance research in this area, we build a benchmark of bug-injected web apps for evaluating NL-to-E2E testing.
 The results show that WebTestPilot achieves a task completion rate of 99\%, with 96\% precision and 96\% recall in bug detection, outperforming the best baseline (+70 precision, +27 recall).
 The agent generalizes across diverse natural language inputs (i.e., those containing typos, grammatical errors, redundant sentences, stylistic restyling, or abbreviations) and model scales (3B--72B).
 In a real-world deployment with a no-code platform, WebTestPilot discovered 8 bugs during development, including data binding, UI, and navigation issues.

 \ccsdesc[500]{Software and its engineering~Software testing and debugging} \ccsdesc[500]{Software and its engineering~Domain specific languages} \ccsdesc[500]{Software and its engineering~Consistency}